 Battery production know-how

 Leadec is involved in several battery manufacturing projects.
 Services range from the planning of production sequences, installation of the line and IT-based quality testing to the creation of prototype cells.
 For example, Leadec supported the establishment of Volkswagen's battery production at the Braunschweig site.
-In existing battery production facilities - such as those of Mercedes-Benz in Kamenz - Leadec's experts maintain the battery lines.

 Video: Factory Talks about "Factory Planning"